Table of Contents

 The implements could be barbells and plates, or dumbbells and kettlebells.
 Using such “heavy” squats is the best way to improve your squat technique.
 It lays the foundation for progression onto the more complex back and front squats.

 Overhead squat benefits

 Gaining better stability and stronger muscles are but a few of the benefits of overhead squats.
-Your focus and balance will improve, as will flexibility of joints and muscles.
+Your focus and balance will improve, as will the flexibility of joints and muscles.

 Overhead squat assessment

 You can assess your alignment from head to toe.
 As you assess all the major points, such as knees, hips, and back, look from a side and front view.
 You’re looking to keep everything in a straight alignment.
-If not, you will not receive the full benefits of the move and may injure themselves.
+If not, you will not receive the full benefits of the move and may injure yourself.

 Overhead squat workouts